Overview

 with modern grid interactive solar power systems and vertical

-and building certification officers). |
+certification officers).

-Benefits to Council Reduced Greenhouse emissions.
+Benefits Reduced Greenhouse emissions.
 Lower

 energy costs for homes, Council buildings and business/industry.